 This is why managed hosting makes things easier.
 It takes this stress away with its committed support, list of services and heightened security.
 Most of the managed hosting providers, as you can see, offer 24/7 contact support so that if any issues arise, you can have them quickly and efficiently taken care of by the host’s team.

-That is why we have a compiled a list of the best Managed WordPress hosting provider.
+That is why we have compiled a list of the best Managed WordPress hosting providers.

 - Nick Schaeferhoff is a WordPress expert writing for WP-Engine.